OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/opensdn-routing-policy-sp-features.rst

 The update action section specifies the route modification to be performed on the matching route.

-The following table describes ``update action`` as supported by Tungsten Fabric.
+The following table describes ``update action`` as supported by OpenSDN.

 .. list-table::
       :header-rows: 1